 There are two options for defrosting your shrimp:

-1. To quickly defrost, place the frozen shrimp in a fine-mesh sieve or colander.
+1. To quickly defrost: Place the frozen shrimp in a fine-mesh sieve or colander.
 Place this sieve in a large bowl of cold tap water for 10 minutes.
-After 10 minutes, replace the water in the bowl with new cold tap water and resubmerge the shrimp.
-Let shrimp sit an additional 10- 20 minutes.
+After 10 minutes, replace the water in the bowl with new cold tap water and submerge the shrimp.
+Let shrimp sit an additional 10-20 minutes.
 At this point the shrimp should be completely defrosted.

-2. The easier way to defrost your shrimp – if you remember in advance – is to remove your frozen shrimp to a covered bowl and let them defrost in the refrigerator overnight.
+2. The easier way to defrost your shrimp (If you remember in advance) Remove your frozen shrimp to a covered bowl and let them defrost in the refrigerator overnight.

 Whatever you do, resist the urge to use warm tap water (and definitely NOT the microwave) as this will cause the shrimp to defrost and cook unevenly.